03-JS/LC-VEGA/README.md

 - VEGA, lights out / lights off / turn the lights off
 - VEGA, lights on / turn the lights on

+To interact with the magnet that was added in v56, you have to say:

+- VEGA, activate magnet / enable magnet / turn on magnet
+- VEGA, deactivate magnet / disable magnet / turn off magnet

 ### Weather
 ---
 VEGA can give you information on all weather phenomena from the base game by saying: